 And this I pray, that your love may abound still more and more in real knowledge and all discernment.

-Choose wisely my friend who it is that will pastor you at both ends of your geographically split-apart vocation.
+Choose wisely, my friend, who will pastor you at both ends of your geographically split-apart vocation.

 SIMILAR TO JUDGING SAFETY FROM DANGER IS THE ABILITY TO JUDGE TRUTH FROM ERROR

-Too often believers incorrectly think, “I’m not to judge” as they follow after ineffectual pastors, pastors who fail to ever mature their congregants due to their serving-up a low-protein Bible diet; non-discernment is another way of spelling naiveté or imprudence.
+Too often believers incorrectly think, “I’m not to judge” as they follow after ineffectual pastors, pastors who fail to ever mature their congregants because they serve up a low-protein Bible diet; non-discernment is another way of spelling naiveté or imprudence.
 Proverbs calls such individuals “simpletons.”
-“I am not to judge” can sometimes be a ‘spiritual cloak’ covering a lack of applied biblical insight or necessary courage.
+“I am not to judge” can sometimes be a “spiritual cloak” covering a lack of applied biblical insight or necessary courage.

-Put one’s self in association with a pastor who will stimulate spiritual growth via teaching and preaching the Word.
-At the same time, put one’s self in association with a pastor who will stimulate spiritual growth via shepherding your heart through the good times and the bad.
+Put yourself in association with a pastor who will stimulate spiritual growth via teaching and preaching the Word.
+At the same time, put yourself in association with a pastor who will stimulate spiritual growth via shepherding your heart through the good times and the bad.

 This selection will make a huge difference in your growth over the decades ahead!
-Hebrews 5:14 speaks about how learning the precepts of God develop spiritual judiciousness:
+Hebrews 5:14 speaks about how learning the precepts of God develops spiritual judiciousness:

 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.